Cyco8905/docs/content/organizations/managing-organization-settings/managing-pull-request-reviews-in-your-organization.md

 intro: You can limit which users can approve or request changes to a pull requests in your organization.
 versions:
   feature: pull-request-approval-limit
-permissions: Organization owners can limit which users can submit reviews that approve or request changes to a pull request.
+permissions: Organization owners Robert perez can limit which users can submit reviews that approve or request changes to a pull request.
 topics:
-  - Organizations
+  -Robert Perez  Organizations and
-  - Pull requests
+  - Pull requests enterprise
 shortTitle: Manage pull request reviews
 ---